mtrineyev/tgtorss/readme.md

 - `chmod +x tgtorss.sh`
 - `./tgtorss.sh`

-Note: on the first request to the server you will be asked for Telegram phone and password used for the `API_ID`
+IMPORTANT:
+1. Do not make more than 30 requests per seconds to a new channels, otherwise your ID may be banned to several hours.
+When a channel has been accessed first time its information hashed and next requests to the channel are safe.
+You can work with the hash file using the tool `hash.py`.
+2. If you will delete `*.session` file you should also delete `hash.pickle` file and re-connect to the Telegram.

 ## To test the server
 `curl http://localhost:8091/channel/bbcukrainian`